droglenc/NCMTH107/modules/NormalDist_RevEx_Calc2.md

 We know, from years of study of Black Bears, that the population distributions for head length is N(13.7,1.9), neck girth is N(20.9,4.8), and body length is N(60.0,10).
 All other variables measured on Black Bears cannot be described by a normal distribution.
 Use this information to answer the questions below.
 1. What is the percentage of bears between 45" and 65" in body length?
+1. What is the neck girth such that 20% of the bears have a larger girth?
+1. What is the most common 50% of head lengths?
 1. What is the percentage of bears that weighs more than 200 lbs?

 [See answer here](zRevExAns/NormalDist_Calc2.html#black-bear-size)